Reaction, diffusion and nonlocal interactions in high-dimensional space: Approximation of a kernel by the Green function in

 Now, we present numerical examples of the approximation of a kernel.
-We treat the case that the kernel is given by \beaa K(x)= e^{-|x|^2}. \eeaa Note that $K$ satisfies Assumption \ref{ass:kernel} for all $n \in \{ 1,2,3\}$.
+We first treat the case that the kernel is given by \beaa K(x)= e^{-|x|^2}. \eeaa Note that $K$ satisfies Assumption \ref{ass:kernel} for all $n \in \{ 1,2,3\}$.
 The graphs of $K$ and $K_{N+1}$ using the Bernstein polynomial are shown in Fig. \ref{fig:app}.
 It can be visually confirmed that the graphs of $K$ and $K_{N+1}$ are similar in the case that $N=30$.
 When $n=3$, the graphs are a bit separated near the origin, which is expected due to the singularity of the Green function there.
 The values in the middle of $\{\alpha_j\}$ are large, on the order of $10^{4}$ or more.
 Since $\{\alpha_j\}$ are defined by using \eqref{coef}, increasing $j$ is thought to cause it by increasing the value of the binomial coefficient.

-Figure \ref{fig:Lag} shows the numerical results by using the Lagrange polynomial with Chebyshev nodes.
+Secondly, Fig. \ref{fig:Lag} shows the numerical results by using the Lagrange polynomial with Chebyshev nodes.
 It is observed that the graphs of $K$ and $K_{N+1}$ are similar in the case that $N=10$.

+Figure \ref{fig:Hap} shows the numerical results for the case of an integral kernel with compact support as in Example \ref{ex:Hp}.
+Only two-dimensional case does not satisfy Assumption \ref{ass:kernel}.
+It can be observed that the approximation by the linear sum of the Green functions $K_{N+1}$ converges for the continuous function in each dimension.
+This indicates that Assumption \ref{ass:kernel} in the case that $n=2$ may be relaxed.